Cofounder vs Polsia

 Cofounder

-Departmental: engineering, sales, marketing, design, finance, and operations can each have their own workflows, context, and review paths.
+Departmental.
+Engineering, sales, marketing, design, finance, and ops each get their own workflows, context, and review paths - clearer boundaries as complexity grows.

 Polsia